durrellchamorro/durrellchamorro.github.io/source/_posts/2015-10-13-how-to-generate-slugs.markdown

 ``@category = Category.new(category_params)`` is called.
 Then the slug will be saved to the database with the @category instance when the create action calls ``@category.save``.

-Let's say there is already a 'programming' category and a user creates a category named 'programming' again.
+Let's say there is already a "programming" category and a user creates a category named "programming" again.
 We don't want different pages to have identical URLs.
 The solution is to append a suffix to "programming" and make sure that suffix is never the same.
 This example might seem contrived, but if you are generating the slug based on, say, the title of a post instead of the name of a category, then it is realistic to think